Tink-A-Ton/student-conduct-tracker/readme.md

 ## Model Diagram

-The model diagram denotes a User class that is inherited by Admin and Staff, along with a Student data class.
-Staff write Reviews for Students, while Admins add new Students to the system.
+The model diagram denotes a User class that is inherited by Admin and Staff, along with a Student data class.<br/>Staff write Reviews for Students, while Admins add new Students to the system.

 <img src="https://imgur.com/BeUcGZM.png" alt="Model Diagram" height="500"/>